aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

     }
     ```

-6. Now, print the average salary of all employees.
+6. Now, print the average salary of all employees:

     ```
     @Test